learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 If the data is fairly stable from batch to batch and not too noisy, or if higher accuracy had a disproportionate effect on our business goals, then I would go with the Decision Tree Classifier because it scored higher.
-"""
+""")
 ```

-    '\nParameter tuning improved performance marginally, by about 6%. \nThis is good, but still falls short of the top testing score of the \nDecision Tree Classifier by about 7%.
-Which model to ship to production \nwould depend on several factors, such as the overall goal, and how \nnoisy the dataset is.
-If the dataset is particularly noisy, \nthe Random Forest model would likely be preferable, \nsince the ensemble approach makes it more resistant to variance in the data. \nIf the data is fairly stable from batch to batch and not too noisy, \nor if higher accuracy had a disproportionate effect on our business goals, \nthen I would go with the Decision Tree Classifier because it scored higher.\n'
+    Parameter tuning improved performance marginally, by about 6%.
+    This is good, but still falls short of the top testing score of the
+    Decision Tree Classifier by about 7%.
+Which model to ship to production
+    would depend on several factors, such as the overall goal, and how
+    noisy the dataset is.
+If the dataset is particularly noisy,
+    the Random Forest model would likely be preferable,
+    since the ensemble approach makes it more resistant to variance in the data.
+    If the data is fairly stable from batch to batch and not too noisy,
+    or if higher accuracy had a disproportionate effect on our business goals,
+    then I would go with the Decision Tree Classifier because it scored higher.

 ### Tuning Gradient Boosted Trees (AdaBoost)